Energy

 Smart plugs

-Some smart plugs can measure energy being returned to the net.
+Some smart plugs (with device class socket) can measure energy being generated.
 In this case, a user can choose Solar panel in the What's plugged in? setting.
-Set your generated energy value as a negative (e.g. setCapabilityValue('measure_power', -200)).
+Important difference with the solarpaneldevice class is that the generated energy must be set as a negative value (e.g. setCapabilityValue('measure_power', -200)).
+Homey will then invert this value automatically.

 Measuring devices

-Certain devices, such as a P1 meter or a current clamp, can measure the total energy usage of a home or a specific power group.
-Their measurements contribute to the overall energy consumption data for the entire home.
 To mark a device that measures cumulative energy usage, set the cumulative property to true in your driver's configuration.
 In case of a gas or water meter device, the cumulative property can also be applied.
-Homey will then read the meter_gas/meter_water capabilities to determine the gas and water usage of the whole home.
+Homey will then read the meter_gasandmeter_water capabilities to determine the gas and water usage of the whole home.

 /drivers/<driver_id>/driver.compose.json